liferay/liferay-docs/develop/learning-paths/themes/articles/03-styling-your-theme-with-css/07-Using-Bootstrap-Styles.markdown

 # Using Bootstrap Styles

-Since Liferay Portal 6.2, themes are based off of Bootstrap 2.3.2.
-When writing common markup, such as buttons, forms, and layouts, it is recommended that you let Bootstrap handle the styling for you.
+Since Liferay Portal 6.2, themes are based on Bootstrap 2.3.2.
+When writing common markup such as buttons, forms, and layouts, it is recommended that you let Bootstrap handle the styling for you.

 You can view Bootstrap's Base CSS [here](http://getbootstrap.com/2.3.2/base-css.html).

-You may have not been aware, but some of the web content articles you imported with the theme are using Boostrap markup styles.
-If you take a look at the markup for the Reservation form, you'll see Bootstrap's classes are used:
+You may have not been aware, but some of the web content articles you imported with the theme are using Bootstrap markup styles.
+If you look at the markup for the Reservation form, you'll see Bootstrap's classes:

     <form class="form-horizontal">
         <fieldset>